Frequently Asked Questions

 Great!
 You can offer to write her a letter of recommendation for college, and if you know of any, you can direct her to opportunities such as local STEM or Physics clubs, or scholarships.
 There are more ideas in the Everyday Actions guide.

-Does this program address issues of underrepresented races/ethnicities in physics?
+Does this program address issues of marginalized students in physics?

 APS has several other concurrent programs that address the issue of recruiting underrepresented minorities in physics and can provide resources to help, such as the APS National Mentoring Community and APS Bridge Program.